asciamanna/asciamanna.github.io/_posts/2018-06-29-practices-for-effective-mob-programming.md

 ### Single Piece Flow

 Full team mobbing and its reduction in WIP enables the lean concept of single piece flow (or [one piece flow](http://www.kaizenworld.com/kaizen/one-piece-flow.html)).
-Often individuals are so accustomed to being busy they will start multiple streams of work in an effort to _"stay productive"_, or so they think.
+Often individuals are so accustomed to being busy they will start multiple streams of work in an effort to _"stay productive"_.
 This results in the opposite of the intended effect, reducing the performance of the overall team by increasing WIP which increases inventory and decreases throughput.
 It's important to remind teams in these situations to **_"watch the baton not the runners,"_**, to focus on the flow of the work through the system and not on individual busyness.

 ## Waste Snake